galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ## Install WebLogic Operator

-Oracle WebLogic Server Kubernetes Operator (the Operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WebLogic Server instances.
+The Oracle WebLogic Server Kubernetes Operator (the Operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WebLogic Server instances.

-The official Oracle documentation for the Operator is [https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).
+The official Oracle documentation for the Operator is available at this location:
+[https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).

 The steps in this document use files from the GitHub repo of the